 10. Sugar Alcohol

-They taste mostly the same as regular sugar, less sweet, fewer carbs, and even less affect blood sugar levels.
+They taste mostly the same as regular sugar, are less sweet, have fewer carbs, and even less affect blood sugar levels.
 So it’s a good choice for those searching for natural sugar-free selection and lowering calorie intake.

-However, its excessive amount can cause digestive issues, just consuming in moderation is perfect.
+However, its excessive amount can cause digestive issues.
+Just consuming in moderation is perfect.
 Replace coconut sugar with alcohol sugar, a new step to cut down sugar in your diet.

-Recipes Ideas For Coconut Sugar Substitutes
+Recipes Ideas Help You Swap Coconut Sugar

 Must-have recipes with the above coconut sugar substitutes!
 It’s time to bring dinner on the table with bellow suggestions.